Frequently Asked Questions

 Where can I get sand bags during heavy rains?

-During times of heavy rain, the City of Escondido will provide for citizens sand and bags located at Kit Carson.
+During times of heavy rain, the City of Escondido will provide for citizens sand and bags located at Kit Carson Park.
 City personnel does not provide filled bags but will provide both the sand and the bags.

 Where can I request fire inspection history and records for property in Escondido?